Manu098vm/SVResearches/README.md

 [Pokefinder](https://github.com/Admiral-Fish/PokeFinder) with all its devs and contributors for being an important and learningful resource.

+[pkNX](https://github.com/kwsch/pkNX) with all its devs and contributors for the [TeraRaidRipper](https://github.com/kwsch/pkNX/blob/master/pkNX.WinForms/Dumping/TeraRaidRipper.cs).

 ## SVSaveBlockDecryptor
 This is a very simple program that calls the PKHeX.Core functionalities to dump the save file blocks.
 Notably, the tool will extract Pokémons from Boxes, Party and what I beleive being the Overworld block.